 The task of poverty alleviation in Pakistan cannot be accomplished through any single window; it is a mammoth, collective challenge in which the government, the corporate sector and civil society have equal roles to play.
 In 1987, collaboration between the Government of Pakistan and the Canadian International Development Agency (CIDA) resulted in the formation of a Pak-Canada Small Projects Office.
-In its pursuit to relieve the pressure that poverty imposes on the marginalized sections of society, it started extending small-scale funding for community projects.
+In its pursuit to relieve the pressure that poverty imposes on the marginalized sections of society, this organization started extending small-scale funding for community projects.
 However, it soon realized that lack of skills and capacity to manage could make the projects unsuccessful.

-By that time, having worked with small community based organizations for more than four years, CIDA wanted its commitment to enhance self-reliance in Pakistan to continue.
+By that time, having worked with small community-based organizations for more than four years, CIDA wished to continue its commitment to enhance self-reliance in Pakistan.
 For this purpose, it decided to convert the Small Projects Office into a wholly indigenous and completely Pakistani organization.
-To undertake this task, Ralph McKim who had most ably lead and managed the Small Projects Office, helped CIDA and GOP identify Javed Jabbar, Ferida Sher and Triq Banuri, who possessed deep insight into the development process of Pakistan and an ability to provide a visionary leadership during transition.
-They became the co-founding members of the new entity, which came to be known as Strengthening Participatory Organization (SPO) in 1994.
+To undertake this task, Ralph McKim, who had most ably led and managed the Small Projects Office, helped CIDA and the Government of Pakistan identify three eminent personalities who possessed deep insight into the development process of Pakistan and could provide visionary leadership to the organization during its transition.
+Javed Jabbar, Ferida Sher and Tariq Banuri became the co-founding members of the new entity, which came to be known as Strengthening Participatory Organization (SPO) in 1994.
 With this transformation, SPO shifted its approach towards capacity building to prepare the poor to receive funds and utilize them properly.